thomasrosnet/owkin-test/README.md

 ## Information

-In the app.py file you can adjust the treshold (float between 1 and 0, with 0 accepting nothing)
+In the app.py file you can adjust the treshold (float between 1 and 0, with 0 accepting nothing) The rate is "valid" values in the row against missing+incorrect.
+Can be seen as a percentage of correct/incorrect values.
+Rates could be converted to percentages for more readability in the GUI.